Ratstail91/Toy/index.md

 [![Running Comprehensive Tests](https://github.com/Ratstail91/Toy/actions/workflows/c-cpp.yml/badge.svg)](https://github.com/Ratstail91/Toy/actions/workflows/c-cpp.yml)

+**Notice**: Toy is undergoing a complete rewrite.
+These docs are valid for version 1.x only.

 # Preamble

 The Toy programming language is an imperative bytecode-intermediate embedded scripting language.
 It isn't intended to operate on its own, but rather as part of another program, the "host".
 This process is intended to allow a decent amount of easy customisation by the host's end user, by exposing logic in script files.
 Alternatively, binary files in a custom format can be used as well.